AmazingAmpharos/OoT-Randomizer/README.md

   * `Dodongo's Cavern Two Scrub Room with Strength` - position a block correctly and adult can bring a bomb flower to the wall.
   * `Shadow Temple Falling Spikes GS with Hover Boots` - make a precise move to get on the falling spikes, then another precise move to grab the token.
   * `Deku Tree MQ Roll Under the Spiked Log` - roll at the right time to shrink your hintbox. *Previously assumed in logic!*
-  * `Bottom of the Well MQ Jump Over the Pits` - Use a sidehop or backflip to jump over the pits. *Previously assuming in logic!*
+  * `Bottom of the Well MQ Jump Over the Pits` - Use a sidehop or backflip to jump over the pits. *Previously assumed in logic!*
   * `Water Temple MQ Central Pillar with Fire Arrows` - Angled torches have hard-to-hit hitboxes. *Previously assumed in logic!*
   * `Forest Temple MQ Twisted Hallway Switch with Jump Slash` - Hit the switch from above with a jump slash, after getting in place with Hover Boots or some glass blocks. *Previously assumed in logic!*
   * `Fire Temple MQ Lower to Upper Lizalfos Maze with Hover Boots` - Hover Boots can get you up from a crate.